aloutfi/twitter_to_mastodon/README.md

 ## Process

-If you are longtime Twitter user like me, you probably have some questions:
+If you are a longtime Twitter user like me, you probably have some questions:

 1. [WTF is Mastodon?](https://docs.joinmastodon.org/)
 2. How do I choose my server?